 rank()

-window function is used to provide a rank to the result within a window partition.
+window function provides a rank to the result within a window partition.
 This function leaves gaps in rank when there are ties.

 from pyspark.sql.functions import rank